 Like most things in life… moderation is key.
 There is such thing as too much of a good thing.

-It wasn’t until I began to really understand my worth and really lay down the black and white mentality in all areas that this began to shift with drinking.
+It wasn’t until I began to really understand my worth and really let go of the black and white mentality in all areas of my life that this began to shift with drinking.
 It was like my blinders were lifted.
-I was able to see that hey… yeah, I don’t like to feel drunk.
+I was able to see that hey… yeah, I actually don’t like to feel drunk.
 When I feel drunk I say things I don’t mean.
 I am not myself.
 And actually… hmm!
 I kinda like myself!
 I think I’d like to be myself more often.
 Who cares if I dance like a goofball sober?
-Who cares… I want to have fun.
+That’s the BEST PART!
 I want to feel good.
 I want to wake up in the morning and look forward to coffee after a night out.
 I don’t want to feel sick and in bed.

-I think this also came with maturity for me… however the biggest part of it all WAS letting go of the black and white mentality with drinking, food, my body, my expectations of life, myself, and others… It came with having more awareness.
+I think this also came with maturity… but the biggest part was letting go of the black and white mentality with drinking, food, my body, my expectations of life, myself, and others… It came with having more awareness.
 Finding my worth in things outside of my body, success, etc…

-Also, for those who worry about getting cravings for chips, pizza and nacho’s when you’re drinking… it’s totally normal and natural that you may crave a little more salt.
+For those who worry about getting cravings for chips, pizza and nacho’s when you’re drinking… it’s totally normal and natural that you may crave a little more salt.
 Have some!
 It’s no big deal.
 When you can get neutral about this and just expect it; when it’s allowed… you won’t “just go for it” and “get it all in” before the night is over.
+Rather, you’ll enjoy a couple slices of pizza with your beer for dinner.
+Or you’ll have a couple slices of bread with butter before dinner comes out.
+It’s all okay.
+Neutral neutral neutral.

 When you’re eating and living more intuitively you can have ANY food that you want at ANY time.
 You’re easier on yourself and you don’t feel the need to wildly LET LOOSE through things like drinking.